Projective resolutions of simple modules and Hochschild cohomology for incidence algebras: Introduction

-Finally, we mention an application to topology -- Remark \ref{obs top spaces}.
-Namely, finite $T_0$ topological spaces are in natural bijection with finite posets, and via results due to McCord \cite{M66} and Gerstenhaber and Schack \cite{GS83}, it follows that Theorem \ref{hochschildcohomology} also yields an efficient computation of the singular cohomology groups of a finite $T_0$ topological space with coefficients in $k$.
+The algorithm has an application to topology -- Remark \ref{obs top spaces}.
+Namely, finite $T_0$ topological spaces are in natural bijection with finite posets, and via results due to McCord \cite{M66} and Gerstenhaber and Schack \cite{GS83}, it follows that Theorem \ref{hochschildcohomology} also yields a practical computation of the singular cohomology groups of a finite $T_0$ topological space with coefficients in $k$.

+The results presented here have theoretical applications: in future work, we will show how they provide new ways to reduce the poset without altering the Hochschild cohomology groups.